Make-believe is not the same as lying

 “It’s OK”, he says and raises his stick/light-sabre as a sign for the imaginary situation to begin again.

 In this example, both participants are making the fiction and participating, moving into, out of, and back into the imaginary situation, as they chose or need to.

 Make-believe as drama

 In drama, the emphasis is put on making meaning.
 As the actors participate in the fiction, it is done with the intention of conveying narrative, tension, and point of view.
 In the theatre, in the cinema, on the television, or on the radio, those in the audience are viewing the imaginary world from the outside, in the real world.
-They are not invited in (unless on special occasions like pantomime, which plays fast and lose with conventions) and have no say over what happens ‘on the stage’.
+They are not invited in (unless on special occasions like pantomime, which plays fast and loose with conventions) and have no say over what happens ‘on the stage’.

 Further, there is a tacit understanding between the audience and the actors that this is make-believe.
 Although in theatres and cinemas the lights are lowered in the house to push the real world into the background and help the audience suspend their disbelief, there is no message before the show begins explaining that what is about to happen is not real.
 The human mind seems quite capable of understanding that when Hamlet stands alone on the stage during a soliloquy, he is simultaneously voicing his thoughts in the imaginary world and talking to us in the real world.
 There is no need for someone to whisper this to us as he begins.

 The exception to this is when real-life is dramatised, as in a film like Argo.
 In these cases the film-makers are obliged to make an attempt at conveying the truth and reminding the audience that the film is based on real-life events.
 Some film-makers do this more successfully than others.